hightekvagabond/livejournal-export/README.md

 - All Python scripts are now in `src/`.
 - `run_backup.sh` is the main entry point for Docker-based workflows.
 - `src/lj_full_backup.sh` is called inside the container (not directly by users).
+- The legacy `README_orig.md` has been removed; all up-to-date usage is in this README.
 - See `Refactoring.md` for migration details and workflow.

 ---